zp24/Football-Match-Outcome-Prediction/README.md

                 away_match_outcome.append("Win")
                 away_points.append(3)

 Although different methods were being used to manipulate and analyse the data, it was much more practical to move these into a class where they could be called as and when needed, rather than creating separate scripts and calling all the methods (or commenting out those which were not being used) which would be using a lot of disk memory.
-For a more streamlined user experience, a condition was added so that a user could select a league and season if wanting to review match/league data only, or also select a team from that league in order to revie team info.
+For a more streamlined user experience, a condition was added so that a user could select a league and season if wanting to review match/league data only, or also select a team from that league in order to review team info.
+Any functions added to the class were named according to the method(s) they contained.

 	def __init__(self, match = True):
         #allow user to select league and year without manually changing file path

         try: